Magstic/freej2me-plus/README.md

 A free J2ME emulator with libretro, awt and sdl2 frontends.

+This Fork translates the Libretro & AWT frontend into Simplified Chinese.

+I don't know how to code, so it's difficult for me to make a substantial contribution to the project.
+Very sorry.

 Original authors :
 - David Richardson [Recompile@retropie]
 - Saket Dandawate  [Hex@retropie]